Why Use Plant Saucers?

 Not every plant owner has a plant pot saucer.
-You might be asking “are plant saucers necessary?”
+So you might be asking, “are plant saucers necessary?”
 Though they are not required, saucers can improve your gardening experience in multiple ways.
 They have practical and superficial benefits – from preventing your patio from getting muddy to giving you extra aesthetic options.

 What are Plant Saucers for?

-The main use of saucers is to catch water to avoid mess.
-However, plant biologists have discovered that they are good for plant health too.
-Over time, they have become a must.
+The primary use of saucers is to catch water to avoid mess.
+However, plant biologists have discovered they are also good for plant health.
+So, over time, they have become a must.
 A quality pot must have a quality saucer.
 These are some of the many purposes of plant saucers:

 - Protect Surfaces – Water and soil drainage will damage certain surfaces over time.
-If your pot is on wood for example it may wear away.
-Conversely, if your pot is on a surface with a protective finish this is not an issue.
+If your pot is on wood, for example, it may wear away.
+Conversely, this is not an issue if your pot is on a surface with a protective finish.

 - Humidity – Leftover water from your plant will collect in a saucer and evaporate around the plant.
-For plants that like humidity (like a great deal of houseplants), this is a good way to keep them moist while reusing water.
-For best results, get a large plant saucer, pour in pebbles, and add water.
+This is an excellent way to keep plants that like humidity (like many houseplants) moist while reusing water.
+Get a large plant saucer, pour in pebbles, and add water for best results.
 This is what is known as a plant pebble tray.

-- Add Height – In addition to benefits for your plant, saucers can boost the appearance of your plant pot.
+- Add Height – Besides benefits for your plant, saucers can boost the appearance of your plant pot.
 Plant saucers usually add 2-3 inches to the height of your plant.
 Pebbles can add even more height.

-- Appearance – Saucers allow you to add a pop of color to your pot, with the saucer itself or pebbles.
+- Appearance – Saucers allow you to add a pop of color to your pot with the saucer or pebbles.
 Add a bright red saucer to your gold pot and see how much prettier it becomes.

 How do Plant Saucers Work?

-In pots with drainage holes, water can still get clogged due to the ground being even with the hole.
-Some saucers come with built in grooves to elevate the saucer and allow water flow.
+Water can still get clogged in pots with drainage holes due to the ground being even with the hole.
+Some saucers come with built-in grooves to elevate the saucer and allow water flow.
 If not, add a thin layer of pebbles below the pot so the water can exit.

-With a saucer you don’t need to move a plant outside, just water the plant where it is.
+With a saucer, you don’t need to move a plant outside; water the plant where it is.
 Water will pool into the saucer and start evaporating.
-Every month or two, or when the saucer looks dirty give it a good rinse.
+Give it a good rinse every month or two, or when the saucer looks dirty.

 Plant Saucer Alternative

-- Hanging baskets are an excellent way to increase air flow below the drainage hole.
-It can be a little bit of a challenge finding a hanging basket for larger plants however.
+- Hanging baskets are an excellent way to increase airflow below the drainage hole.
+However, finding a hanging basket for larger plants can be challenging.
 A macramé plant hanger is a perfect option that fits the aesthetic of any room.

 - Plant caddies are another resource you can use to sit your plant on.
-They allow you to move your plant around with ease, as well as adding height to your plant.
+They allow you to move your plant around easily and add height to your plant.

 - Plant stands are the last possibility.
 They also add a height boost to your plant, but a much larger one.
 Plant stands are probably the most common option for decorative purposes.